 While it seems obvious in retrospect, I nonetheless, like many others, adopted this approach.
 I guess that putting your head down and blowing through it is merely what we are taught to do.

 There is, however, a price to pay for not dealing with our demons straight away; sadly, some of us never learn this lesson and the effects are dire.

 I really thought I could handle it.

 Have you ever had a moment in life where you were convinced you could handle something on your own?
 Then, once in the thick of it you come to realize that you’re in way over your head?

-Meet me, an old school dude who thought I could mange everything I was seeing and feeling – getting up with a feeling of dread, ever more intense with each morning.
-Not only was it accumulating from just going through the motions, it was slowly burning away my mental health because of the critical incidents I bared witness to – those calls that just never leave.
+Meet me, an old school dude who thought I could manage everything I was seeing and feeling – getting up with a feeling of dread, ever more intense with each morning.
+Not only was it accumulating from just going through the motions, but it was also slowly burning away my mental health because of the critical incidents I bared witness to – those calls that just never leave.
 Rather, they simply get heaped on the pile and are left there to fester.